RiverTwilight/Geekits/src/data/article/en-US/about.md

-#### Submit Your App

-Do not contact me directly if you want to submit an external app, as Geekits is a 100% open source product.
-Please submit at this [Issue](https://github.com/RiverTwilight/YgkTool/issues/64).
+If you want to submit an external app, please submit at this [Issue](https://github.com/RiverTwilight/YgkTool/issues/64), as Geekits is a 100% open source product.

-#### One more thing

 We will insist on the open source of the website.
 For open source projects, the greatest support may be ⭐ in your hands.